oschwengers/platon/README.md

 ## Description
 **TL;DR**
 Platon detects plasmid contigs within bacterial draft genomes from WGS short-read assemblies.
-Therefore, Platon analyses the natural distribution biases of certain protein coding genes between chromosomes and plasmids.
+Therefore, Platon analyzes the natural distribution biases of certain protein coding genes between chromosomes and plasmids.
 This analysis is complemented by comprehensive contig characterizations upon which several heuristics are applied.